 Due to civil unrest in the country of Sudan, many refugees were forced to flee their country.
 WELS congregations in North America have provided a spiritual home for some of these refugees since 2006.
-One refugee, Peter Bur, came to Omaha, Nebraska and began worshiping at Good Shepherd Lutheran Church in 2010.
+One refugee, Peter Bur, came to Omaha, Nebr., and began worshiping at Good Shepherd Lutheran Church in 2010.
 He enrolled in the Pastoral Studies Institute (PSI).
 He graduated in 2015 and was assigned to serve as Sudanese Ministry Coordinator for WELS Joint Missions.
 In this role, Rev. Bur coordinates the pastoral training of South Sudanese leaders in North America and also in refugee camps in Ethiopia, Kenya, and Uganda.
 The Global South Sudanese Committee (GSSC), consisting of South Sudanese leaders and their Anglo pastors, oversee the various ministry being done to reach the South Sudanese refugees in North America, and coordinates with the One Africa Team for the ministry in Africa.